andresmadeddie/Creating-a-Back-Door---Owning-the-System/Creating a Back-Door - Owning the System.md

     `adduser --no-create-home sysd`

-    Give your secret user a password:
+    Give your secret user a password

-    `passwd sysd`

     Press enter on each of the next setting to leave them blank.